 Grand Theft Auto V (Series) Review

-Posted: 9 months ago, last updated 5 days ago.
+Posted: A year ago, last updated 11 weeks ago.

 GTA V is considered a particularly technically impressive example of open-world games, which can be credited to its huge development team and budget.
 Similar games include Sleeping Dogs, which is set in Hong Kong, and Saints Row IV, which features similar mechanics but openly makes fun of GTA and other games.